itu-devops/lecture_notes/REPORT.md

 Also reflect and describe what was the "DevOps" style of your work.
 For example, what did you do differently to previous development projects and how did it work?

-Finally, describe the current state of your systems, for example using results of static analysis and quality assessment systems.

 ---------